top of page

 The Pitt painting began Charles Peale’s 60-year career as America’s most famous portrait artist.
 The museum houses eighteen other portraits honoring important residents of Westmoreland County throughout its long history.
 The museum provides numerous exhibits and programs to remind visitors of the important role played by the county and its people in Virginia’s and the nation’s history.

-The Westmoreland County Museum is also the location of the Presidents’ Garden, the first garden designed by Charles Gillette in the Northern Neck and a project of the Garden Club of Virginia, honoring Virginia’s eight U.S. presidents.
+The Westmoreland County Museum is also the location of the Presidents’ Garden, the first garden designed by Charles Gillette in the Northern Neck honoring Virginia’s eight U.S. presidents.

 The President's garden